Kenya Moves Quickly to Capitalise to Fast Route to U.S.

 Mr Szabat touted the Trump administration's aim of forging close ties with Kenya.

-The two countries have concluded or set in motion nearly $1 billion (Sh102 billion) in new business deals in recent months, Mr Szabat said.
+The two countries have concluded or set in motion nearly $1 billion in new business deals in recent months, Mr Szabat said.

 Most of the agreements were announced following President Kenyatta's White House meeting with President Trump in August.
 Others were reached when members of a US presidential advisory council visited Kenya earlier in the summer.